Clinical Services

 All records requests should be accompanied with the Release of Information form and a valid ID.

 Please note that tuberculosis (TB) testing is currently by appointment only.
-If you need a (TB) test, please fill out only the TB test prior to your appointment.
+If you need a (TB) test, please fill out the TB Risk Assessment and Consent Form prior to your appointment.

 Tuberculin (TB) Skin Tests